networktocode/circuit-maintenance-parser/README.md

 ... adding the necessary data samples in `tests/unit/data/abcde/`.

+> You can anonymize your IPv4 and IPv6 addresses using the `invoke anonymize-ips --local`.
+Keep in mind that only 192.0.2.0/24 addresses are preserved, in case you need to check these IPs in your test output (unlikely)

 # Contributing

 Pull requests are welcomed and automatically built and tested against multiple versions of Python through Travis CI.